Matt-J/Katas/FizzBuzzSolution/FizzBuzzLogic.Tests/ReadMe.txt

 Stage 2 - new requirements
  * A number is fizz if it is divisible by 3 or if it has a 3 in it
  * A number is buzz if it is divisible by 5 or if it has a 5 in it
+ * A number is pop if it is divisible by 7, fizz pop if divisible 3 and 7, buzz pop if divisible 5 and 7, and fizz buzz pop if divisible by 3, 5 and 7